 What States Are Hardest for Building a Barndominium?

 What states are hardest for building a barndominium?
 The answer depends on what you mean by “hardest.”
 In most states, barndominiums are not automatically illegal.
-The difficulty usually comes from zoning, permitting, energy codes, wildfire rules, hurricane requirements, snow loads, seismic design, coastal flood rules, HOA restrictions, labor costs, land costs, and whether local builders and lenders understand barndominiums.
+The real difficulty usually comes from local zoning, permitting, building codes, energy rules, weather requirements, land prices, HOA restrictions, financing, insurance, and whether local builders understand barndominiums.

-Some states are easier because rural land is more flexible, local building departments are familiar with metal buildings or post-frame homes, and builders are used to working on acreage.
-Other states can be more difficult because the rules are stricter, land is more expensive, inspections are more detailed, and local approval processes can take longer.
+Some states are easier because rural land is more flexible, local officials are familiar with metal buildings or post-frame homes, and builders are used to working on acreage.
+Other states can be harder because the rules are stricter, land is more expensive, inspections are more detailed, and local approval can take longer.

-The important thing to remember is this: a barndominium is usually reviewed as a residential home when it is designed for full-time living.
-That means the home needs to meet residential building codes, energy requirements, zoning rules, foundation requirements, and local permitting standards just like any other custom home.
+The most important thing to remember is this: a barndominium designed for full-time living is usually reviewed as a residential home.
+That means it still needs to meet local residential building codes, zoning rules, energy requirements, foundation standards, septic or sewer rules, and permit requirements just like any other custom home.

 Are Barndominiums Legal in Every State?

-Barndominiums can be built in many states, but legality is usually determined at the local level.
-Statewide building codes matter, but your county, city, zoning office, building department, HOA, and deed restrictions often matter even more.
+Barndominiums can be built in many states, but approval is usually decided at the local level.
+State building codes matter, but your county, city, zoning office, building department, HOA, and deed restrictions often matter even more.

 - Residential zoning